Giorgia Meloni: Minister of Youth

 In the 2006 Italian general election, she was elected to the Chamber of Deputies as a member of the National Alliance (AN), where she became its youngest ever vice-president.
-In the same year, she started to work as a journalist.
+In 2006, she also started to work as a journalist.
 In 2006, Meloni defended the laws passed by the third Berlusconi government that benefited companies of the prime minister and media mogul Silvio Berlusconi and also delayed ongoing trials involving him.
-Meloni stated: "it is necessary to contextualise them.
+Meloni said: "it is necessary to contextualise them.
 Those are laws that Silvio Berlusconi made for himself.
 But they are perfectly fair laws."

-In 2008, at 31 years old, she was appointed Minister for Youth Policies in the fourth Berlusconi government, a position she held until 16 November 2011, when Berlusconi was forced to resign as the prime minister amid a financial crisis and public protests.
-She was the second youngest-ever minister in the history of united Italy.
-In August 2008, she invited Italian athletes to boycott the opening ceremony of the Beijing Olympic Games in disagreement with the Chinese policy implemented towards Tibet; this statement was criticised by Berlusconi, as well as the foreign affairs minister Franco Frattini.
+After the general election in April 2008, she, then 31 years old, was appointed Minister for Youth Policies in the fourth Berlusconi government, a position she held until 16 November 2011, when Berlusconi was forced to resign as the prime minister amid a financial crisis and public protests.

+She was the second youngest-ever minister in the history of Italy since 1861.

+In August 2008, she invited Italian athletes to boycott the opening ceremony of the Beijing Olympic Games in disagreement with the Chinese policy implemented towards Tibet.
+This statement was criticised by Berlusconi and by foreign affairs minister Franco Frattini.

 In 2009, her party merged with Forza Italia (FI) into The People of Freedom (PdL) and she took over the presidency of the united party's youth section, called Young Italy.
 In the same year, she voted in favour of a decree law against euthanasia.